Constance Bennett: Career

 The next year she moved to RKO, where she acted in What Price Hollywood?
 (1932), directed by George Cukor, a behind-the-scenes look at the Hollywood studio system, in which she portrayed waitress Mary Evans, who becomes a movie star.
 Lowell Sherman co-starred as the film director who discovers her, and Neil Hamilton as the wealthy playboy she marries who later divorces her.
 The film Morning Glory had been written with Bennett in mind for the lead role, but producer Pandro S. Berman gave the role to Katharine Hepburn, who won an Academy Award for her performance.

 During her time at RKO, Bennett briefly became the highest-paid actress in Hollywood.
 RKO controlled the careers of actresses Ann Harding and Helen Twelvetrees in a similar manner, hoping to duplicate Bennett's success.

-Bennett next showed her versatility in the likes of Our Betters (1933), writer/director Gregory La Cava's Bed of Roses (1933) with Pert Kelton, After Tonight (1933, co-starring with future husband Gilbert Roland), The Affairs of Cellini (1934), After Office Hours (1935) with Clark Gable, Topper (1937, as Marian Kerby opposite Cary Grant, a role she repeated in the 1939 sequel, Topper Takes a Trip), the madcap family comedy Merrily We Live (1938) and Two-Faced Woman (1941, supporting Greta Garbo).
+Bennett next showed her versatility in the likes of Our Betters (1933), writer/director Gregory La Cava's Bed of Roses (1933) with Pert Kelton, After Tonight (1933, co-starring with future husband Gilbert Roland), The Affairs of Cellini (1934), After Office Hours (1935) with Clark Gable, Topper (1937, as Marian Kerby opposite Cary Grant, a role she repeated in the 1938 sequel, Topper Takes a Trip), the madcap family comedy Merrily We Live (1938) and Two-Faced Woman (1941, supporting Greta Garbo).

 By the 1940s, Bennett was working less frequently in film but was in demand in both radio and theatre.
-She had her own program, Constance Bennett Calls on You, on ABC radio in 1945–1946.
-In 1945–1946, she hosted The Constance Bennett Show on ABC Radio.
+She had her own program, Constance Bennett Calls on You AKA The Constance Bennett Show, on ABC radio in 1945–1946.

 She had a major supporting role in The Unsuspected (1947), in which she played Jane Moynihan, the program director who helps prove that radio host Victor Grandison (Claude Rains) is guilty of murder.
 In the 1950s, As Young as You Feel (1951) found her playing opposite Marilyn Monroe.
 Bennett played herself in a cameo in It Should Happen to You (1954).
 In 1957–1958, she toured the United States in the title role of Auntie Mame.
 Bennett made her final screen appearance in the 1965 film Madame X (released posthumously in 1966), as the blackmailing mother-in-law.